velvia/filo/wire_format.md

 * codes - represents the UTF8 string for each dictionary code.
 The code 0 is reserved for null or NA, and represented with the empty string, so the code vector looks like this: `["", "firstUnique", ...]`
 * data - represents the code for each string in the vector

+## Diff*Vector

+Stores the base value as a separate single element vector, and all other elements as a vector of deltas from the base value.

+DiffDateTimeVector is similar, storing the millis since Epoch as the data vector with a base value (since many timestamp vectors contains values relatively close together), with an optional TZ vector if the DateTimes differ in timezone.
+Timezones are encoded as integer increments of 15 minute offsets from UTC (eg, UTC+1hr = 4).

 ## Future Formats

-* Diff-based for integer and double values, if there is a tight range between min and max.
+* Diff-based for double values, if there is a tight range between min and max.
 * Sparse element storage.
 Store only the index and value, not every element.